Jacksonville Boosters Club

 Meals on Wheels

 Food & Friends delivers hot, nutritious meals Monday through Friday, between 10am and 12pm in most areas.
 Meals are delivered to eligible homebound seniors by friendly volunteers.
-For many seniors, this may the the only social contact each day, and their only whole meal of the day.
+For many seniors, this may be their only social contact and only whole meal of the day.

-Contact Volunteer Coordinator Jan Yost at 541-734-9505 x 4 and visit their website for more details
+Contact Volunteer Coordinator Linnea Gettman at 541-734-9505 x 4 and visit their website for more details

 Donations may be sent to:

 Food & Friends, PO Box 3275, Central Point, OR 97502

 Food & Friends also serves hot meals Monday through Friday, 11:30am to 12:30pm in Jacksonville in the I.O.O.F Hall at Main & Oregon Streets.